yeshua453/website/docs/tutorials/node.md

 When you click "Say hello" button on the form above nothing will happen in our program though `Button` control itself emits "click" event each time it's pressed/clicked.
 The event is just not handled.

-In Node.js Pglet app you use event loop to handle control events.
+In Node.js Flet app you use event loop to handle control events.

 ### Event loop